raymondpambuan/awscc-terraform-ec2/README.md

 }
 </pre>

 12. Since there were updates to the infrastructure, we need to perform `terraform apply` again.
-Enter `terraform plan`, `terraform validate`, and `terraform apply` sequentially.
+Save and enter `terraform plan`, `terraform validate`, and `terraform apply` sequentially.
 Once the updates are applied, initiate an SSH session again using the commands from Step 8.
 13. Attempt to install `net-tools` again by entering `sudo apt install net-tools`.
 14. After a successful install, enter `ifconfig` to get the private IPv4 address.
 15. Verify if the private IPv4 address is the same with the one displayed in the AWS EC2 instance dashboard.
 Take a **screenshot** with the terminal and AWS dashboard side-by-side.
 Log out of the SSH session once done.